 As said, bucket elevators come with a set of problems.
 Simply put, they can be a maintenance (and production) nightmare.
 They’re complex.
-They use motors which need maintained.
-They increase energy costs.
 They increase the number of gears and parts to keep track of and replace.
-They’re hard to clean, difficult to get aligned and flowing at the correct speeds require tensioning, and on and on.
+They’re hard to clean, difficult to get aligned and flowing at the correct speeds, require tensioning, and on and on.

 There are a lot of little things that can go wrong and, when not caught early, can quickly lead to big problems.
 Manufacturers who use bucket elevators rely on plastic buckets bolted onto rubber belting.
 As the machines collect material and elevate it, a lot of force is placed on those bolts.
 If these bolts begin to fail and maintenance doesn’t catch it, the buckets can rip off the belt and do a lot of damage—and a lot of downtime.

 Another small issue is belt tracking.
 If the belt gets off track a little bit, the belt and the buckets can begin to wear.
 As the belt wears, it loses its integrity.
 As the buckets wear, they don’t hold material as well.
 This leads to excess material falling into the bottom of the bucket elevator, which manufacturers either have to discard (waste) or manually feed shovel back into the system (a waste of time).